How to understand and reduce failed payments

 • Understand the top payment decline reasons

-• How to identify the reason on a specific payment
+• How to identify the reason for a specific payment

 • Steps you can take to reduce payments being declined going forward